 The BW Nisa vessel was converted into the P-63 FPSO for use at the Papa Terra field.
 The vessel is 334m-long with a width of 57.3m.
 It has a capacity of 323,000dwt and was installed at a depth of 1,200m.
 It started producing oil in November 2013.

-A flare unit, utilities facilities and two water treatment and injection units were also installed.
+A flare unit, utility facilities and two water treatment and injection units were also installed.

 The topside modules process 140,000 barrels a day (bpd) of oil and 35 million standard cubic feet a day of gas.
-Seawater injection capacity of the FPSO is 340,000bpd.
+The seawater injection capacity of the FPSO is 340,000bpd.